yareally/Java7-on-Android/README.md

 Yup, because it's either using syntactic sugar features (which does not modify the bytecode) or it overrides the existing Android libraries.

+### I'm having a problem unrelated to setting up the above configuration or running the provided example code.

+If you're having an issue related to either, feel free to file an issue and I will try to help you out when I have a few moments.
+If you are having an issue pertaining to lambdas or fork-join involving possible bugs in those libraries, please contact the maintainers of each project respectfully.

 ### Can I use Gradle with this?

 I still have to test it, but it'll probably work as long as you add the jar as a dependency in Gradle instead of under Intellij's build system.
 Don't forget to [enable the core library](imgs/core-libs.png) setting though.
 Gradle is also the [recommended way](https://github.com/evant/gradle-retrolambda) to use Java 8 lambdas via the Gradle plugin until I  find a method to do it without Gradle.